visipedia/inat_comp/README.md

 The overall error score for an algorithm is the average error over all <img src="https://rawgit.com/visipedia/inat_comp/master/svgs/f9c4988898e7f532b9f826a75014ed3c.svg?invert_in_darkmode" align=middle width=14.94405pt height=22.38192pt/> test images:
 <p align="center"><img src="https://rawgit.com/visipedia/inat_comp/master/svgs/444adcac0c7cbb4a8419ee1484625349.svg?invert_in_darkmode" align=middle width=118.05123pt height=41.069655pt/></p>

+## Using Additional Data
+We discourage the use of additional training or validation images, including but not limited to:
+   * Scraping the iNaturalist website or using the iNaturalist api to collect more training data or validation data
+   * Scraping images from web search engines to collect more training data or validation data
+   * Scraping photo hosting websites (e.g. Flickr) to collect more training data or validation data

+If you are compelled to add additional images to your training or validation sets you must specify this when submitting your results.
+The organizers of the competition reserve the right to remove teams that use increased training and validation sets.

+Collecting additional annotations (e.g. bounding boxes) on the provided training dataset is allowed.
+Teams should specify that they collected additional annotations when submitting results.

+Annotating the test set in any way (e.g. category labels, bounding boxes), is not allowed.

 ## Annotation Format
 We closely follow the annotation format of the [COCO dataset](http://mscoco.org/dataset/#download).
 The annotations are stored in the [JSON format](http://www.json.org/) and are organized as follows:
 ```